kriszyp/lmdb-js/README.md

-LMDB is probably the fastest and most efficient database on the planet, if used correctly. `lmdb-store` provides a simple interface for interacting with LMDB, as a key-value store, that makes it easy to properly leverage the power, crash-proof design, and efficiency of LMDB.
-Used directly, LMDB has certain characteristics that can be very challenging, including fixed db size, inefficieny with flushing small transactions, and complicated cursors usage. `lmdb-store` offers several key features that make it NodeJS idiomatic, highly performant, and easy to use than LMDB efficiently:
+LMDB is probably the fastest and most efficient database on the planet. `lmdb-store` provides a simple interface for interacting with LMDB, as a key-value store, that makes it easy to properly leverage the power, crash-proof design, and efficiency of LMDB.
+Used directly, LMDB has certain characteristics that can be challenging, but `lmdb-store` offers several key features that make it NodeJS idiomatic, highly performant, and easy to use LMDB efficiently:
 * Automated database size handling
 * Queueing asynchronous write operations with promise-based API
 * Transaction management